Skip to main content

 A degree can change your life.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.

 Rebecca Cahill is a content marketing assistant and writer at Southern New Hampshire University (SNHU).
-She is completing her bachelor’s in creative writing and English at SNHU and plans to pursue a Master of Fine Arts in Creative Writing.
+She is completing her bachelor’s in creative writing and English and plans to pursue a Master of Fine Arts in Creative Writing.
 Based in Ohio, she also writes for FreshWater Cleveland and serves on the board of Literary Cleveland.
 When she’s not writing, you’ll find her with a good book, dogs at her side, and surrounded by way too many houseplants.
-Connect with her on LinkedIn
+Connect with her on LinkedIn.

 Explore more content like this article